facebookresearch/ELI5/README.md

 ### FAQ: can you provide the processed data?

 No, we are not allowed to host processed Reddit or CommonCrawl data.
-While we are aware that it would make life a little easier, making your own version of the dataset following the instructions here if you have access to a SLURM cluster.
+While we are aware that it would make life a little easier, making your own version of the dataset following the instructions here is pretty straightforward if you have access to a SLURM cluster.
 We're also happy to work with you if your cluster works on another operating system.
-Unfortun the creation process involves downloading and filtering a full CommonCrawl dump, so it is unlikely to be manageable on a single machine.
+Unfortunately the creation process involves downloading, filtering and tokenizing a full CommonCrawl dump, so it is unlikely to be manageable on a single machine.

 ## Downloading the Reddit Data